ctoruno/Personal-Website/content/blog/classification-system/01-gathering-data/index.md

 </table>

 Ok, at this point, we need to pay attention to a couple of things.
 First, it appears that each row is a news article.
 You can further confirm this by taking a look at the information within the `results` column (as I will do below).
 Second, as stated in the `totalResults` column, we were able to retrieve 98 news articles that mention the **World Justice Project**.
-However, the response that we got only has 50 rows.
-Dear 3 readers, it took me a while (30 minutes) to figure out what was going on here and I hope that this highlights the importance of reading the documentation to all of you.
+However, the response that we got only has 50 rows (I'm only showing the first 10!!).

+>_Dear 3 readers, it took me a while (~30 minutes) to figure out what was going on here and I hope that this highlights the importance of reading the documentation to all of you.
+With love, Carlos_.

 As mentioned in the [API documentation](https://newsdata.io/documentation/#pagination), you will receive responses from the API in the form of pagination.
 In other words, when your info request involves a "_large_" set of results, the API will break down this list of results into a maximum of 50 articles per response.
-In our previous request, we got a total of 98 articles, therefore we got a maximum of of 50 articles.
+In our previous request, we got a total of 98 articles, therefore we got a maximum of 50 articles.
 Then how do we access the other 48 articles?

 This is where the `nextPage` column comes into action.
 If your request returns more than 50 articles, you will receive a code to go to the next "page" of results.
-In rder to acess the next 50 articles, you would have to pass that page code into the `page` paraemter when calling the method for a second time.
+In order to access the next 50 articles, you would have to pass that page code into the `page` parameter when calling the method for a second time.
+Follow the example bellow:

 ```python